-There's a shady-not-really-professional POD "publisher" called PublishAmerica.
-I've posted about them here.
-A number of professional writers, editors, and copy editors, mostly from the fields of fantasy and science fiction, many of them author advocates, decided to find out once and for all if PublishAmerica will truly publish anything.
+There’s a shady-not-really-professional POD “publisher” called PublishAmerica.
+A number of professional writers, editors, and copy editors, mostly from the fields of fantasy and science fiction, many of them author advocates, abetted by two teenagers, and a text generator, decided to find out once and for all if PublishAmerica will truly publish anything.
 They will.

-Each of the collaborating writers contributed a chapter, following a chapter by chapter skeleton outline of a novel (remember Naked Came the Stranger?).
-These writers engaged in public cacosyntheton, synchisis, acyrlogia, alleotheta, amphibologia, anacoluthon, and every vile cliché, transparent plot device, and literary offense ever to have thrived in the slush pile.
+Each writer contributed a chapter, following a chapter by chapter skeleton outline for a novel (remember Naked Came the Stranger?).
+These writers engaged in public cacosyntheton, synchisis, acyrologia, alleotheta, amphibologia, anacoluthon, and every vile cliché, transparent plot device, and literary offense ever to have thrived in the slush pile.